intel/llvm/sycl/doc/CompileTimeProperties.md

-As we noted earlier, a property on a structure member variable is represented in LLVM IR as a call to the intrinsic function `@llvm.ptr.annotation`, where the annotation string starts with the prefix `"sycl-properties:"`.
+As we noted earlier, a property on a structure member variable is represented in LLVM IR as a call to the intrinsic function `@llvm.ptr.annotation`, where the annotation string is `"sycl-properties"` and the properties are represented as metadata in the fifth parameter to `@llvm.ptr.annotation`.
 In order to understand how these SYCL properties are translated into SPIR-V, it's useful to review how a normal (i.e. non-SYCL) call to `@llvm.ptr.annotation` is translated.